Evolution of cephalopods: Fossils mistaken for cephalopods

 A number of fossils have historically been considered to represent components of the cephalopods' history, but been reinterpreted on the basis of additional material.

+Nectocaris

+Nectocaris pteryx was previously described from poorly preserved specimen and considered as an arthropod.
+In 2010, Martin Smith and Jean-Bernard described specimens of Nectocaris and they considered that animal as early form of cephalopod.
+Unlike other early cephalopods, it did not have a shell and appeared to possess jet propulsion in the manner of "derived" cephalopods, complicated the question of the order in which cephalopod features developed.
+Due to its morphology is strongly dissimilar to confirmed early cephalopods, and thus their affinities to cephalopods and even to molluscs more broadly are rejected by most authors.
+A 2025 study, definitively found nectocaridids to be relatives of modern chaetognaths (arrow worms).

+NFM F-2774

+This specimen from Early Cambrian was originally proposed as the earliest cephalopod shell.
+However, later study found that specimen is actually a chimera fossil.

 Volborthella

 When it was discovered in 1888, it was thought that the early Cambrian Volborthella was a cephalopod.
-However discoveries of more detailed fossils showed that Volborthella’s small, conical shell was not secreted but built from grains of the mineral silicon dioxide (silica); neither was it septate.
+However discoveries of more detailed fossils showed that Volborthella's small, conical shell was not secreted but built from grains of the mineral silicon dioxide (silica); neither was it septate.
 This illusion was a result of the laminated texture of the organisms' tests.
-Therefore, Volborthella’s classification is now uncertain.
+Therefore, Volborthella's classification is now uncertain.

 Shelbyoceras

 Because the characters differentiating monoplacophora from cephalopods are few, several monoplacophora have been mistaken for cephalopod ancestors.
 One such genus is Shelbyoceras, which was reclassified based on a depressed groove that forms a band around the shell, which is similar to a feature seen in Hypseloconus.
 The septa in this genus are either closely or irregularly spaced.